awslabs/aws-video-transcriber/README.md

 IAM roles and policies are global and are prefixed with the stack name, if you get IAM role or policy conflicts, simply use a different stack name in each deployed region.

+### Deploying multiple solution instances to a single AWS region

+This is not currently supported but will be considered if there is customer demand.
+It will require all resources to be prefixed with the CloudFormation AWS::StackName pseudo parameter.

 ### Invalid API Key

 If you see the following error while launching your CloudFormation stack:

 ![Invalid API Key](manual/img/InvalidKey.png)

-Please verify the API Key you provided is between 20 and 70 characters long and only contains AlphaNumeric characters, it uses the following regex:
+Please verify the API Key you provided is between 20 and 70 characters long and only contains Alpha-Numeric characters, it uses the following regex:

 	[a-zA-Z0-9]{20,70}